SIMEXP/Repo2Data/README.md

 ###### library data-package

 You need to put the script to donwload the data in the `src` field.
-It should contain the import and you will need to install this library on the host machine.
+You will need to install the lib on the host machine and import it in the script.

-**It should contain** a parameter to provide the output directory, or Repo2Data can't control where the data will be stored.
+The function to fetch the data needs a parameter to provide the output directory, or Repo2Data can't control where the data will be stored.
 Please replace the parameter for the output dir by `_dst`, for example write :
 `tf.keras.datasets.mnist.load_data(path=_dst)` instead of `tf.keras.datasets.mnist.load_data(path=/path/to/your/data)`
 Repo2Data will then automatically replace `_dst` by the one provided in the `dst` field

 ```
 { "src": "import tensroflow as tf; tf.keras.datasets.mnist.load_data(path=_dst)",